Common Character Concerns: Are You Fit to Admit?

 - Misrepresentations - on law school applications, applications for admission to the bar or other documents.
 For out-of-state lawyers seeking admission to the Maryland bar, the Committee will closely scrutinize any professional discipline imposed in other states;

 - Failure to Disclose - if you omit facts which are material to your fitness to practice law, or submit an application which contains misleading information, you run the risk of being denied admission.

 None of these problems are insurmountable.
-But, considering what is at stake, you would be well-advised to seek counsel with experience before the Board of Law Examiners when completing your application or in responding to inquiries by the Board or one of its Character Committees.
+But, considering what is at stake, you would be well-advised to seek counsel with experience before the Board of Law Examiners and its Character Committees when completing your application, responding to questions, or participating in hearings.